zabi22/Zabi-Network/README.md

 All core components (layer normalization, dropout, multi-head attention) are implemented **from scratch** without relying on high-level PyTorch modules.
 This gives you full control and deeper understanding of how everything works under the hood.

 ---
+## 👨‍💻 About Me

+Hi, I’m **Zabihullah Ahmadzai**, a 15-year-old developer.

+I’m passionate about **Artificial Intelligence, programming, and cybersecurity**, and I spend most of my time learning by building real projects and exploring how systems work at a deeper level.
+I enjoy solving problems, experimenting with new ideas, and turning concepts into working applications.

+At school, I’m often the person others turn to for help with technology, and outside of school I continuously push myself to improve my skills by working on projects like this one.

+### 🚀 Interests
+- 🤖 Artificial Intelligence and machine learning
+- 🧠 System design and how complex systems are built
+- 🔐 Cybersecurity and building secure, reliable applications

+### 🎯 Goal
+My goal is to keep developing my skills, work on more advanced systems, and eventually contribute to real-world technology and innovation.

+---

 ## 🎓 Training Options